sopykt/patient-booking/README.md

-COMP 2513
+Web-driven Booking website.
 ==

-Assignment 6

-Assignment #6 – Database Driven Website
+For Assignment 6, COMP 2513 Web Centric Programming Course @ Acadia University

-Requirements
+Assignment Requirements
 ==

 This, the final assignment, exercises your knowledge of database-driven Websites using both client-side and server-side code.